Scriptle/PasswordManager/_posts/2019-02-10-adding-email-and-password-validation.md

  - `(?=.*[!\"£$€%^&*()@#/?])` contain at least one of the following special characters: !\"£$€%^&*()@#/?
  - `.{8,}` be at least eight characters long

+### Creating the Home Page
+With the login sorted, we now need a home page.
+To do this, we simply add another panel to the *rootPanel* and as we have a *CardLayout*, we can simply use `cardLayout.show(rootPanel, "home");` to display the home page once the user has logged in.
+The home page is blank for now but will contain a list of all the user's usernames and passwords for various sites and the option to add another password to the list.